Skip to content

 Principle Explanation

-The underlying layer of DataFlux Func is composed of a Web server and work units combined via Redis acting as a message queue.
-Data returned directly through return is serialized and sent into the message queue before being returned by the Web server to the caller.
+DataFlux Func is composed of Web servers and worker units connected through Redis as a message queue.
+Data returned directly via return is serialized and sent to the message queue, then returned to the caller by the Web server.

-Due to JSON serialization/deserialization, enqueue/dequeue operations on Redis, and internal network communications, performance will degrade when a single JSON data size becomes too large.
+Due to JSON serialization/deserialization, Redis enqueueing/dequeueing, and internal network communication, performance can degrade significantly when dealing with large JSON data.

-This function essentially performs the following operations at the underlying layer: 1.
-Saves the data to be returned as a file in the download directory of the resource catalog 2.
-Responds to the request as a "file download" (i.e., the aforementioned DFF.RESP_FILE) 3.
-The Web server directly reads the file saved in step 1 from the resource catalog and returns it to the client
+This function essentially performs the following operations at the underlying level: 1.
+Saves the data to be returned as a file in the download directory of the Resource Catalog.
+2. Responds to the request as a "file download" (i.e., DFF.RESP_FILE mentioned above).
+3. The Web server directly reads the file saved in step 1 from the Resource Catalog and returns it to the client.

-By using this "detour" method, the processing within the system's internal communications is lightened to improve performance.
+By using this "detour" method, the internal communication processing is lightweight, thereby improving performance.

 Performance Comparison

-Below is a performance comparison when returning approximately 3.5MB of JSON data:
+Below is a performance comparison when returning a JSON of approximately 3.5MB in size:

 Bash